Reactive Synthesis Without Regret: Variant III: plays word strategies

 For this variant, we provide tight upper and lower bounds for all the payoff functions: the regret threshold problem is $\EXP$-complete for $\supfun$, $\inffun$, $\lsupfun$, and $\linffun$, and undecidable for $\underline{\mpfun}$ and $\overline{\mpfun}$.
 For the later case, the decidability can be recovered when we fix a priori the size of the memory that \eve can use to play, the decision problem is then $\NP$-complete.
 Finally, we show that our notion of regret minimization for word strategies generalizes the notion of {\em good for games} introduced by Henzinger and Piterman in~\cite{hp06}, and we also formalize the relation that exists with the notion of determinization by pruning for weighted automata introduced by Aminof et al. in~\cite{akl10}.

 \paragraph{Additional definitions.} We say that a strategy of \adam is a \emph{word strategy} if his strategy can be expressed as a function $\tau : \mathbb{N} \to [\max\{\outdeg(v) \st v \in V\}]$, where $[n] = \{i \st 1 \le i \le n\}$ and $\outdeg(v)$ is the \emph{outdegree} of $v$ (i.e. the number of edges leaving $v$).
 Intuitively, we consider an order on the successors of each \adam vertex.
-On every turn, the strategy $\tau$ of \adam will tell him to move to the $i$-th successor (or to a sink state, if its outdegree is less than $i$) of the\todo{Added the remark about the sink state} vertex according to the fixed order.
+On every turn, the strategy $\tau$ of \adam will tell him to move to the $i$-th successor (or to a sink state, if its outdegree is less than $i$) of the vertex according to the fixed order.
 We denote by $\StrWordA$ the set of all such strategies for \adam.
 When considering word strategies, it is more natural to see the arena as a (weighted) automaton.

-A \emph{weighted automaton} is a tuple $\Gamma=(Q, q_I, A, \Delta, w)$ where $A$ is a finite alphabet, $Q$ is a finite set of states, $q_I$ is the initial state, $\Delta \subseteq Q \times A \times Q$ is the transition relation, $w : \Delta \rightarrow \mathbb{Z}$ assigns weights to transitions.
+A \emph{weighted automaton} is a tuple $\Gamma=(Q, q_I, A, \Delta, w)$ where $A$ is a finite alphabet, $Q$ is a finite set of states, $q_I$ is the initial state, $\Delta \subseteq Q \times A \times Q$ is the transition relation, $w : \Delta \rightarrow \mathbb{Q}$ assigns weights to transitions.
 A \emph{run} of $\Gamma$ on a word $a_0 a_1 \ldots \in A^\omega$ is a sequence $\rho = q_0 a_0 q_1 a_1 \ldots \in (Q\times A)^\omega$ such that $(q_i,a_i,q_{i+1}) \in \Delta$, for all $i \ge 0$, and has \emph{value} $\Val(\rho)$ determined by the sequence of weights of the transitions of the run and the payoff function.
 The value $\Gamma$ assigns to a word is the supremum of the values of all its runs on the word.
 We say the automaton is deterministic if $\Delta$ is functional.

 A game in which \adam plays word strategies can be reformulated as a game played on a weighted automaton $\Gamma=(Q, q_I, A, \Delta, w)$ and strategies of \adam\ -- of the form $\tau : \mathbb{N} \to A$ -- determine a sequence of input symbols to which \eve has to react by choosing $\Delta$-successor states starting from $q_I$.
 In this setting a strategy of \eve which minimizes regret defines a run by resolving the non-determinism of $\Delta$ in $\Gamma$, and ensures the difference of value given by the constructed run is minimal w.r.t. the value of the best run on the word spelled out by \adam.
 For instance, if all vertices in Fig.~\ref{fig:intro-ex} are replaced by states, \eve can choose the successor of $v_1$ regardless of what letter \adam plays and from $v_2$ and $v_3$ \adam chooses the successor by choosing to play $a$ or $b$.
 Furthermore, his choice of letter tells \eve what would have happened had the play been at the other state.